 We are sure you will enjoy being a Bowie State University student and will participate in the activities of campus and interact with other students and our faculty.
-Have a great year!
+Have a great experience as a member of Bowie State University's community!!